Memo Alleges Trump Retained and Shared Classified Documents After Leaving Office

 Key Facts

-- A DOJ memo alleges Donald Trump retained classified documents after his presidency, some reportedly relevant to his business interests.
+- A DOJ memo alleges Trump kept classified documents after his presidency, some relating to his business interests.

-- The memo states Trump showed a classified map to individuals, including Susie Wiles, on a 2022 flight.
+- The memo alleges Trump showed a classified map to passengers, including Susie Wiles, on a 2022 flight.

-- The White House stated that Trump 'did nothing wrong' regarding the reported disclosure of the classified map.
+- The White House stated Trump 'did nothing wrong' in response to reports about the classified map incident.

-- Prosecutors examined whether Trump disclosed classified information to passengers on his plane after leaving office.
+- Federal prosecutors examined whether Trump disclosed classified information on his plane after leaving office.

 What Happened

-A DOJ memo produced during the Biden administration alleges that Donald Trump retained classified documents after his presidency, some tied to his business interests, and showed a classified map to individuals on a 2022 flight.
+A memo produced by the Department of Justice alleges that Donald Trump retained classified documents after his presidency, some of which were reportedly tied to his business interests, and showed a classified map to others on a private plane in 2022.

 Why It Matters